Thodoris1999/bolt/README.md

 ./build/examples/dumpFrame <assetFile>
 ```
 Renders a collection of objects specified by `assetFile` to a frame buffer and dumps it to `frame.bin`.
 You can visualize this image with `examples/disp_frame.py` (requires matplotlib and numpy)

-## Project state
-Currently in alpha.
-The Vulkan backend is coming next, and is expected to introduce things like asynchronousness and triple buffering to the API.
-Once that is taken care of, I want the project to settle on an API that will never break, at which point it enters beta.